 msg and matches with public key

 An overview of all supported operators and their precedence is included below.
-Notable is a lack of multiplication and exponentiation, since these operations are not supported by the underlying Bitcoin Script.
+Notable is a lack of exponentiation, since these operations are not supported by the underlying Bitcoin Script.